Electron Rose flowers

 One of the most popular of all tea roses, this aptly named variety features velvety electric pink flowers on strong stems; flowers are large, individually showy and sweetly fragrant

 The Electron Rose features bold fragrant hot pink flowers at the ends of the branches from late spring to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 The Electron Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.